jcaspian/openshift-cartridge-mysql/README.md

 ![mysql-openshift](https://cloud.githubusercontent.com/assets/581999/13375581/503e858e-ddac-11e5-96de-b4cd718e7cc3.png)

-This is a custom OpenShift cartridge providing the latest MySQL version (5.7.11 as of February 27th 2016).
+This is a custom OpenShift cartridge providing the latest MySQL version (5.7.16 as of October 14th 2016).

 ## Why